 CSAT surveys typically ask customers ‘How satisfied are you with our [products, services or experience]’.
 That being said, measuring the scores can be done in a variety of different ways.
 There are a number of different scales you can use in your CSAT surveys to measure customer satisfaction including Likert Scales, Stars and Smileys.

-Visit our guide on how you can effectively deploy CSAT surveys across your digital channels.
+Visit our guide on how to effectively deploy CSAT surveys across your digital channels.

 Net Promoter Score (NPS) survey